High Risk Queue

 Things I Learned

-• Stay engaged with users… make sure they’re getting the solution they need
+• Always engage with users… make sure they’re getting the solution they need

 • Articulating design decisions can be challenging